-I was to perform a concert for the Utah Classical Guitar Society in Murray, UT with my SLC-local friend Sterling Price.
+I was to perform a concert for the Utah Classical Guitar Society in Murray, UT with my SLC-local friend Susan Price.
 The drive took a bit longer than I expected, and I arrived in SLC with just enough time to drop off my things at the hotel and get a quick shower before the concert.

 The next morning, I got up early and drove to Sacramento, California.
 Along the way, I stopped to stretch at the Bonneville Salt Flats.

 When I got to Sacramento, I had the better part of 2 days to relax and enjoy seeing my family before my next performance, for the Sacramento Guitar Society in El Dorado Hills.
 I got to meet my nephew Max for the very first time, and spent time with my neice Sammy, my brother Mark and my sister-in-law Michelle.
 I don't often get to play the doting uncle that spoils the kiddos, so I really enjoyed doing my best to make up for lost time.

 Special thanks go out to the Sacramento Guitar Society, Daniel Roest, and Lili Williams for their help facilitating the concert, and to Don and Mehri for hosting my concert in their beautiful home.